PS2ClassicsVault/Steam-Deck-CPU-Governor/README.md

 ## Developer Note
 This script is safe to use, however with any modifications to your system/steamos, there are always the risk of damaging your hardware/software, so we are kindly informing you that you are responsible for any damage to your steam deck via software or hardware or both.
 USE AT YOUR OWN RISK!

-This script has been tested on my personal steam deck and supports both ther OLED & LCD models.
+This script has been tested on my personal steam deck and supports both the OLED & LCD models.